 The MPI can help the effective allocation of resources by making possible the targeting of those with the greatest intensity of poverty; it can help address MDGs strategically and monitor impacts of policy intervention.
 The MPI can be adapted to the national level using indicators and weights that make sense for the region or the country, it can also be adopted for national poverty eradication programs, and it can be used to study changes over time.

-Almost 1.5 billion people in the 91 countries covered by the MPI—more than a third of their population — live in multidimensional poverty — that is, with at least 33 percent of the indicators reflecting acute deprivation in health, education and standard of living.
-This exceeds the estimated 1.2 billion people in those countries who live on $1.25 a day or less.
-And close to 800 million people are vulnerable to fall into poverty if setbacks occur – financial, natural or otherwise.
+Almost 1.5 billion people in the 101 developing countries covered by the MPI—about 29 percent of their population — live in multidimensional poverty — that is, with at least 33 percent of the indicators reflecting acute deprivation in health, education and standard of living.
+And close to 900 million people are vulnerable to fall into poverty if setbacks occur – financial, natural or otherwise.

 This year we also publish trends in multidimensional poverty for 61 countries for which data were available.
 For these countries, multidimensional poverty is on decline – although it still remains.